StructLens: A Structural Lens for Language Models via Maximum Spanning Trees: Inter-Layer Similarity through

-\paragraph{Experimental settings.} We employ Llama3.1 8B and Qwen2.5 7B.
-For evaluation datasets, we use MMLU and CMMLU as Question-Answering datasets and Multinews and VSCUM~\citep{wu-etal-2023-vcsum} as summarization datasets.
-For QA datasets, experiments are conducted using five-shot prompting with greedy decoding following the experiments in \S~\ref{sec: layer-analysis}.
-For each model, we remove approximately 10\% and 25\% of layers in ascending order of BI scores according to each metric.
-For summarization tasks, since Llama3.1 8B generates only the <eos> token in our preliminary experiments on Multinews, we employ the instruction-tuned models, i.e., Llama3.1-8B-Instruct and Qwen2.5-7B-Instruct, for summarization tasks and remove approximately 10\% of layers.
-We utilize Rouge-L F1~\citep{lin-2004-rouge} to measure the model's performance on summarization tasks.
-We employ McNemar's test~\citep{McNemar1947} to assess the statistical significance of differences in accuracy, and the paired bootstrap test for perplexity and ROUGE-L F1.
-Layer removal calibration utilizes 10 samples from the English Wikipedia dataset~\citep{wikidump}, as performed in \citet{yang-etal-2024-laco}.
-Since Qwen2.5 7B demonstrates advanced performance for Chinese, we also remove layers based on the Chinese Wikipedia dataset.
-Detailed description of experimental settings is provided in Appendix~\ref{appedix:experimental-settings}.
+\paragraph{Experimental settings.} We employ Llama3.1 8B Instruct and Qwen2.5 7B Instruct.
+For each model, we remove approximately 10\% of layers in ascending order of BI scores according to each metric.
+For evaluation datasets, we use ARC-Easy~\citep{clark2018thinksolvedquestionanswering}, MMLU, and CMMLU as Question-Answering datasets, GSM8K~\citep{cobbe2021trainingverifierssolvemath} as a QA dataset with multi-step reasoning, and Multinews and VCSUM~\citep{wu-etal-2023-vcsum} as summarization datasets.
+We measure accuracy for the QA tasks and Rouge-L F1~\citep{lin-2004-rouge} for summarization tasks.
+We employ McNemar's test~\citep{McNemar1947} to assess the statistical significance of differences in accuracy, and the paired bootstrap test for ROUGE-L F1.
+Layer removal calibration utilizes 10 samples from the English Wikipedia dataset~\citep{wikidump}, as performed in LaCo~\cite{yang-etal-2024-laco}.
+Details of experimental settings are provided in Appendix~\ref{appendix:experimental-settings}.